wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 - Users must have funds to pay the transaction fees on every chain involved
 - The user experience may be cumbersome due to the manual steps involved

-## Specialized Relayers
+## Custom Relayers

-Specialized relayers are purpose-built components within the Wormhole protocol, designed to relay messages for specific applications.
+Custom relayers are purpose-built components within the Wormhole protocol, designed to relay messages for specific applications.
 They are capable of performing off-chain computations and can be customized to suit a variety of use cases.

 **Key Features**